tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 "Do you find my true form unbecoming, mon cœur?" he asked, a sneer tugging at the corner of his mouth.

-"You looked better in the before photos," I retorted, keeping my eyes locked on his.
+"You looked better in the profile picture," I retorted, keeping my eyes locked on his.

 "You survived my embrace," Lupin said, his voice a coarse blend of human and animalistic tones.
 "I’m impressed."